Crazy on the Outside: Plot

 Thomas Zelda (Tim Allen) has been paroled from prison for being involved in movie piracy.
 He is picked up by his eccentric sister Viki (Sigourney Weaver) who is revealed to be a habitual liar (she claims it's so people aren't hurt by the truth).

 Tommy arrives at Viki's home, where he plans to spend some time putting his life back together when it is revealed that his grandmother was told (by Viki) that he went to France instead of prison.
 Due to her heart condition, Tommy keeps up the story leading to a euphemism where France means "prison".
 Viki's husband Ed (J.K.
 Simmons) asks Tommy if he thinks he'll go "back to France" soon.

 During dinner, Gray (Ray Liotta), Tommy's old partner from the movie piracy business, shows up and his sister runs him off.

 The next day, Tommy meets with his parole officer, Angela Popadopolous (Jeanne Tripplehorn), who requires him to work at a pirate-themed restaurant called "Pirate Burger" as part of his parole.
 He informs Angela that he wants to start up his father's painting business instead, but is told that he is required to work at the restaurant.

 While on the job, Tommy sees Christy (Julie Bowen), his "dead" ex-girlfriend come up to the drive-through window.
-Realizing Viki lied to him, he takes the delivery car to see Christy leading them to spend the night together.
+Realizing Viki lied to him, he takes the delivery car to see Christy, leading them to spend the night together.
 The next morning, it is revealed that Christy is engaged to Frank (Kelsey Grammer) and Tommy is forced to escape the apartment.

 Since he took the delivery car without permission, Tommy is fired from "Pirate Burger" and risks going back to jail for breaking the terms of his parole.
 Tommy is given another chance and goes back to work.

-That night, Tommy is "kidnapped" by Gray and Gray tries to persuade him to get back into the piracy business.
+That night, Tommy is "kidnapped" by Gray who tries to persuade him to get back into the piracy business.
 Tommy refuses stating that he wants to "go straight".

 Tommy is called to make a delivery.
-He arrives at the apartment of Angela.
+He arrives at Angela's apartment.
 Her son Ethan is trying to play matchmaker to get her to start dating again.
 While there, Tommy notices that the apartment is in need of a paint job.
 Tommy decides to show Angela the kind of work he can do.
 With the help of two ex-con coworkers Rick and Edgar (Malcolm Goodwin and Jon Gries) from Pirate Burger, Tommy breaks into Angela's apartment while she's away and repaints the living room.

 Meanwhile, the fictional story about Tommy's "France" trip continues to evolve including a relationship with Simone, a French astronaut who was killed on the launchpad so that Tommy's mother would not fly everyone to France to meet her (because she does not exist).